JZ2211/IIoT_wk6/README.md

 5. Run the python program.
 If it runs sucessfully, it will save received messaged in files under ***HOMEPATH***.

 ## NodeMCU MQTT Client
+1. Connect a BME280 board to the NodeMCU via I2C.
-1. Download Arduino IDE if you haven't done so from https://www.arduino.cc/en/software
+2. Download Arduino IDE if you haven't done so from https://www.arduino.cc/en/software
 3. Download the example code: ```bme280_mqtt.ino```
 4. Open the example file in Arduino IDE.
 Choose the correct COM port and board NodeMCU 1.0.
 5. Modify the wifi configuration and also the configurations related to MQTT server at the top of the program.